Random vector functional link network: recent developments, applications, and future directions: Hyper-parameters optimization and experimental setup

-This section presents and summarizes the experimental procedures, including data partitioning, normalization, evaluation metrics, and statistical tests.
-For classification problems, the researchers usually adopt the $k$-fold cross-validation for hyper-parameters tuning and evaluate the models on the remaining test set \cite{zhang2016comprehensive}.
-If the partition schemes of the dataset are available, the researchers must follow the same partitioning for fair comparisons, such as annealing and audiology-std dataset \cite{zhang2016comprehensive}.
 The test set is always located at the end for time series datasets, and the remaining observations are utilized for training and hyper-parameters tuning.
 There are two approaches to split the training and validation set.
 The first approach is the same as the cross-validation for regression and forecasting.
 Some researchers formulate the observations into input patterns and response values.
 Then, a $k$-fold cross-validation is conducted to tune the hyper-parameters \cite{qiu2016electricity}.
 The second approach splits the training and validation set in chronological order \cite{gao2021walk}.

 All models have limitations, and therefore evaluation and comparison of machine learning models depend on the specific dataset.
 A fruitful set of evaluation metrics is utilized to evaluate the RVFL's performance.
 For classification, the classification accuracy is always the first choice \cite{shi2021random}.
 Table \ref{tab:Summary of forecasting errors} summarizes the forecasting errors utilized in the literature, where, $x_{j}$ and $\hat{x}_{j}$ represent the raw observation and its forecast, $L$ and $T$ represent the size of training and test set, respectively.
+MAE and RMSE can be utilized when the time series are of the same scale, although RMSE is more sensitive to outliers.
+MAPE is a popular percentage error with high interpretibility.
+Finally, MASE is a scaled metric and can be utilized for comparisons on different time series.
 In addition to the forecasting errors, the direction statistics are utilized for comparison in some literature \cite{tang2018non,tang2018randomized}.
 The definition of direction statistics (\textit{Dstat}) is

 where $a_{i}=1~ \text{if}~ (\hat{x}_{j}-x_{j-1})(x_{j}-x_{j-1})>0$, or otherwise $a_{i}=0$.